 Taro—it’s not just for poi.
 Taro, or kalo, can even be used for hummus.
-Serve as as a dip for vegetables or spread on crackers.
+Serve as a dip for vegetables or spread on crackers.

 - 1 lb. taro, peeled and cut into 1-inch cubes

-- 16-ounce can chickpeas, drained and rinsed
+- 16 oz. can chickpeas, drained and rinsed

 - ¼ cup lemon juice